larc/gproshan/README.md

 	sudo apt install cmake libarmadillo-dev libeigen3-dev libcgal-dev libsuitesparse-dev libopenblas-dev libglew-dev libglfw3-dev libglm-dev cimg-dev gnuplot

-You can build and run with g++ >= 8.4 and cmake >= 3.12, but for the std::filesystem iterator need to add some flags to compile.
+You can build and run with g++ >= 8.4 and cmake >= 3.12, but the std::filesystem iterator could present some problems then you need to add some flags to compile.

 ## Contributions